Which Fuji pancake lens should I choose?

 ||||||||||

-I am not aware of any other manual pancake lenses, except for the recently announced 7Artisans 18mm f/6.3 Mark II X and of course the TTArtisan 25mm f/2 MF, which has little interest now that a better version with autofocus (the 27mm) is available.
+I am not aware of many other manual pancake lenses, apart from the recently announced 7Artisans 18mm f/6.3 Mark II X and, of course, the TTArtisan 25mm f/2 MF, which is less interesting now that a better autofocus version, the 27mm, is available.

-That’s it for this article on the various Fujifilm pancake lenses.
-I hope I have helped you to see more clearly in any case.
-Even though I may need to update it, I invite you to read our article on the best current Fujifilm lenses.
+That’s it for this article on the different Fujifilm pancake lenses.
+I hope it has helped you get a clearer picture.
+Even though I may need to update it over time, I also invite you to read our article on the best current Fujifilm lenses.

 I’ll see you soon for another Fuji article.